gclib 2.4.0

 Connected to COM5, DMC31010 Rev 1.4f, 12345

-• On the device hosting the remote gcaps server (in this example a Raspberry Pi), use Gclib.GPublishServer().
+• VB On the device hosting the remote gcaps server (in this example a Raspberry Pi), use Gclib.GPublishServer().

 Sub Main(args As String())